 If everything goes according to plan, the stock could generate nearly double-digit total returns on an annual basis from the yield alone.
-Higher interest rates would be a positive catalyst, but rates are likely to remain low for the foreseeable future.
+Since the FED has started increasing rates and will continue to raise rates, this will help move the stock price higher in the near term.
+Thus, higher interest rates would be a positive catalyst.

 There is an elevated level of risk for the company.
 If PennantPark does not grow investment income, it could be forced to reduce the dividend at some point in the future.

 As a result, investors should tread carefully.
 Only investors with a higher risk tolerance should consider buying PennantPark despite the very high yield.